ronaldseoh/cs276/week01/iir_chapter02_notes.md

 ### 2.2.3 Normalization (equivalence classing of terms)

-- We often would want tokens in queries to match the ones in the document even if they are not quite the same.
+- We often would want tokens in queries to match the ones in the document even if they are not quite same.
 - **Token normalization**: The process of *canonicalizing tokens* so that matches occur despite superficial differences in the character sequences of the tokens.
 - Most standard way: Implicitly creating **equivalence classes**, normally named after one member of the set
     - It is not obvious when you might want to add characters.